The first-principles phase diagram of monolayer nanoconfined water: main

-Here, we describe the phase-behavior of monolayer confined water by calculating its pressure-temperature phase diagram at first-principles accuracy.
-To overcome the accuracy limitations of commonly used empirical water models and the large computational cost of density functionals, we exploit recent developments in quantum Monte Carlo (QMC)~\cite{zen_fast_2018} and machine learning techniques~\cite{behler_four_2021}.
-QMC is one of the most accurate first-principles method for materials and can thus provide reference lattice energies to select an accurate density functional theory (DFT) functional in the absence of experimental benchmarks~\cite{zen_fast_2018}.
-Training a machine learning potential (MLP) to reproduce the results obtained using DFT functionals enables us to search exhaustively for potentially stable polymorphs, and perform extensive simulations that rigorously account for finite-temperature thermodynamics at first-principles accuracy~\cite{kapil_complete_2021}.
-This unified framework enables us to explore the pressure-temperature phase diagram -- including the dissociation regime -- which reconciles inconsistencies between previous studies, unveils new phases and properties of confined water that can be harnessed for technology, and provides guidance for future experimental exploration.
+Here, we describe the phase behavior of monolayer confined water by calculating its pressure-temperature phase diagram at first-principles accuracy.
+We avoid the traditional accuracy-cost trade-off by using quantum Monte Carlo (QMC), one of the most accurate first-principles methods for molecular materials~\cite{zen_fast_2018}, to identify the most appropriate DFT functional for the systems under investigation.
+We subsequently develop a machine learning potential (MLP) using the approach recently introduced in ~\cite{schran_machine_2021} to predict DFT energies and forces at a much lower cost. \vk{This framework brings together the high accuracy of QMC and the low computational cost of MLPs, allowing us to explore the pressure-temperature phase diagram -- including the dissociation regime.
+In doing so, we reconcile inconsistencies between previous studies, unveil new phases and properties of confined water that can be harnessed for nanotechnology, and provide guidance for future experimental exploration.}